monsafali/30_days_js_challenges/12_Error_Handling/README.md

 Q4: Create a custom error class that extends the built-in Error class.
 Throw an instance of this custom error in a funciton and handle it using a try catch block

-Q5: Write a funciton that validates user input (e,g., checking if a string is not empty) and thros a custom error if the validation fails.
+Q5: Write a funciton that validates user input (e,g., checking if a string is not empty) and throw a custom error if the validation fails.
 Hanlde the custom error using a try-catch block

 Q6: Create a promise that randomly resolves or rejects.
 Use .catch() to handle the rejection and log an appropriate message to the console